mohitsinha/aspirethemes.github.io/_docs/magaz-wordpress.md

 **Here are simple steps:**

-1. Install poedit and open it
+1. Install poedit and open it.
-2. Once the app is opened click Create new translation
+2. Once the app is opened click Create new translation.
-3. Choose the **magaz.pot** file inside the theme **magaz/language** directory
+3. Choose the **magaz.pot** file inside the theme **magaz/language** directory.
 4. Once the translation is done, save the file according to your language code.
 Find a list of language codes at [WordPress in your Language](https://make.wordpress.org/polyglots/teams/).
-As an example, the language code for English (UK) is en_GB, so you will end up with two new files: en_GB.po and then en_GB.mo
+As an example, the language code for English (UK) is `en_GB`, so you will end up with two new files: `en_GB.po` and then `en_GB.mo`.
-5. When that’s done, simply upload the files to **magaz/language** folder using FTP
+5. When that’s done, simply upload the files to **magaz/language** folder using FTP.
+6. Change the site language by going to `WordPress > General > Settings` and choose the target language from `Site Language` drop-down menu.

 ---